pyblosxom/pyblosxom/docs/source/dev_architecture.rst

 -----------

 The filelist callback allows plugins to generate the list of entries to be rendered.
-Entries should be EntryBase derivatives--either by instantiating EntryBase, FileEntry, or creating your own EntryBase subclass.
+Entries should be EntryBase derivatives---either by instantiating EntryBase, FileEntry, or creating your own EntryBase subclass.